pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 ### [nbsphinx - tutorials using Jupyter Notebooks](https://nbsphinx.readthedocs.io/en/latest/)

-If you prefer to use Jupyter Notebooks to create tutorials you can use nbsphinx. nbsphinx operates similarly to sphinx gallery in that:
+If you prefer to use Jupyter Notebooks to create tutorials you can use nbsphinx. nbsphinx operates similarly to Sphinx gallery in that:

 * It runs your notebooks and produces outputs in the rendered tutorials